 Polishing pads generally come in softer and firmer types.
 As you might have guessed, softer pads are more gentle and hard pads are more aggressive.
 For typical use, and especially for a beginner there isn’t much need to worry about all the different types.

 There are usually great sets of pads that include a hard, medium, and soft pad.
-The medium being the one you’ll want to start with.
-You’d step up to a hard pad if you find you’re having difficulty with a particularly bad area.
-The soft pad would be fore a final polish to give the finish a glassy look.
+The medium is the one you’ll want to start with.
+You’d step up to a hard pad if you find you’re having difficulty with a, particularly bad area.
+The soft pad would be for a final polish to give the finish a glassy look.